dannen/ponzu3/README.md

 #### build-volatility.sh

 The build-volatility script runs inside the Ponzu container.
-It installs the relevant kernel rpms (local or remote), builds the lime module, builds the DwarfDump module, and concatenates the results into a standardized LiME profile formatted zip file.
+It installs the relevant kernel debs/rpms (local or remote), builds the lime module, builds the DwarfDump module, and concatenates the results into a standardized LiME profile formatted zip file.